 The Commandery-in-Chief has been headed this past year by a brother of exceptional ability, intensified by long activity in the Order.
 His term of office has been marked by a high degree of service.
 He has concentrated his energies by lifting our Order to a higher plane.
 He has familiarized himself with problems confronting each and every Department.
 He has devoted his best efforts to curing the ills that are generally affecting the organization.
 He has won the esteem of all right-minded officers and members of the Commandery-in-Chief.
-He has made the interests of the Order supreme, and has not spared personal time and expense in his efforts to give the Order the best tude for all he has done to improve and make more effective the aims and objectives of the Sons of Union Veterans of the Civil War.
+He has made the interests of the Order supreme, and has not spared personal time and expense in his efforts to give the Order the best possible service.
+His term ends with our expression of sincere gratitude for all he has done to improve and make more effective the aims and objectives of the Sons of Union Veterans of the Civil War.